Scientific Disciplinary Sector (SSD)

 ATTENDING STUDENTS shall prepare on their notes and the materials indicated during the course and made available on the moodle platform.
 As part of their final evaluation, they will be given the opportunity to prepare a class paper based on a case in-class presentation and/or a written essay.

 The examination shall be in English for attending students (modalities to be agreed upon during the course).
-It shall be in Italian for non attending students (3 written questions and an oral interview).
+It shall be in Italian for non attending students (oral interview).